 (B) “School district” does not include an education service district.

-(2) The purpose of the competitive Oregon Farm-to-School Program technical assistance grant is to help those entities identified in either OAR 581-017-0430 or 581-017-0432 as eligible to apply for a noncompetitive Oregon Farm-to-School Program procurement or competitive Oregon Farm-to-School Program education grant, respectively, as well as other entities that would contribute to the success of the Oregon Farm-to-School Grant Program, receive the technical assistance, training, and resources they need for the successful operation of their programs.
+(2) The purpose of the competitive Oregon Farm-to-School Program technical assistance grant is to help those entities identified in either OAR 581-017-0430 or 581-017-0432 as eligible to apply for a noncompetitive Oregon Farm-to-School reimbursement of Oregon Foods Grant or Oregon Farm-to-School education grant, respectively, as well as other entities that would contribute to the success of the Oregon Farm-to-School Program, receive the technical assistance, training, and resources they need for the successful operation of their programs.

-(3) An eligible entity that receives a competitive Oregon Farm-to-School Program technical assistance grant may use the grant for costs directly associated with the provision of technical assistance, training, and resources that are:
+(3) An eligible entity that receives a competitive Oregon Farm-to-School technical assistance grant may use the grant for costs directly associated with the provision of technical assistance, training, and resources that are:

-(a) Provided to those entities identified in either OAR 581-017-0430 or 581-017-0432 as eligible to apply for a noncompetitive Oregon Farm-to-School Program procurement grant or competitive Oregon Farm-to-School Program education grant, respectively, as well as other entities that would contribute to the success of the Oregon Farm-to-School Grant Program; and
+(a) Provided to those entities identified in either OAR 581-017-0430 or 581-017-0432 as eligible to apply for a noncompetitive Oregon Farm-to-School Grant for reimbursement of Oregon Foods or Oregon Farm-to-School education grant, respectively, as well as other entities that would contribute to the success of the Oregon Farm-to-School Program; and

 (b) Needed for the successful operation of their Oregon Farm-to-School Programs.

-(4)(a) An eligible entity that applies for a competitive Oregon Farm-to-School Program technical assistance grant may partner with one or more organizations to provide technical assistance, training, and resources to those entities identified in either OAR 581-017-0430 or 581-017-0432 as eligible to apply for a noncompetitive Oregon Farm-to-School Program procurement grant or competitive Oregon Farm-to-School Program education grant, respectively, as well as other entities that would contribute to the success of the Oregon Farm‑to‑School Grant Program.
+(4)(a) An eligible entity that applies for a competitive Oregon Farm-to-School technical assistance grant may partner with one or more organizations to provide technical assistance, training, and resources to those entities identified in either OAR 581-017-0430 or 581-017-0432 as eligible to apply for a noncompetitive Oregon Farm-to-School Grant for reimbursement of Oregon Foods or Oregon Farm-to-School education grant, respectively, as well as other entities that would contribute to the success of the Oregon Farm‑to‑School Program.
 Grant applicants that partner with other organizations to provide technical assistance, training, or resources must serve as the fiscal agent for the partnered organizations.

 (b) Fiscal agents are responsible for:

-(A) Ensuring that their partner organizations comply with the terms and conditions of the competitive Oregon Farm-to-School Program technical assistance grant;
+(A) Ensuring that their partner organizations comply with the terms and conditions of the competitive Oregon Farm-to-School technical assistance grant;

-(B) Overseeing the delivery of technical assistance, training, or resources to those entities identified in either OAR 581-017-0430 or 581-017-0432 as eligible to apply for a noncompetitive Oregon Farm-to-School Program procurement grant or competitive Oregon Farm-to-School Program education grant, respectively, as well as other entities that would contribute to the success of the Oregon Farm-to-School Grant Program;
+(B) Overseeing the delivery of technical assistance, training, or resources to those entities identified in either OAR 581-017-0430 or 581-017-0432 as eligible to apply for a noncompetitive Oregon Farm-to-School Grant for reimbursement of Oregon Foods or Oregon Farm-to-School education grant, respectively, as well as other entities that would contribute to the success of the Oregon Farm-to-School Program;

 (C) Incorporating the principles of the Oregon Equity Lens, OAR 581-017-0010, into the development and delivery of technical assistance, training, or resources funded with competitive Oregon Farm-to-School Program technical assistance grant dollars;